Tri-County Head Start planning new Cass County facility - Leader Publications

 Though the project’s timeline is also flexible, Hillman said she hopes to see the new facility open within the next two years.

-“This safe will be transformational because it is going to be built with high-quality, early childhood education in mind,” Hillman said.
+“This space will be transformational because it is going to be built with high-quality, early childhood education in mind,” Hillman said.
 “We want this space to honor children and really help with the learning that happens in there.”

 The project would be funded through facilities grants through the federal head start office.
 Though Hillman said the application process is complex, she believes her staff is up for the challenge.